+Students will be eligible to receive a Certificate of Achievement if they complete the specific course requirements as listed under the majors in the next section of the catalog.
 Students who wish to use coursework from other institutions towards the certificate or wish to pursue additional Palomar degrees should submit official transcripts to the Records Office.
-Students will be eligible to receive a Certificate of Achievement if they complete the specific course requirements as listed under the majors in the next section of the catalog.
 In addition to the course requirements, students should be aware of the following:

 - A grade of 'C' or higher must be achieved in all certificate courses except where other grade requirements are specified by law.
-A Department Chair/Director may waive one (I) 'D' grade with written justification. - Equivalent courses from other institutions may be determined by the Evaluations Office with the exception of Water/Wastewater Technology Education.
+A Department Chair/Director may waive one (1) 'D' grade with written justification. - 2.
+Equivalent courses from other institutions may be determined by the Evaluations Office.
 Certificate credits or courses may be substituted or further equivalencies determined with written justification and approval of the Department Chair/Director. - 3.
 Continuous enrollment is defined as attendance in one semester or two quarters (excluding summer) within a calendar year (January through December) in the CSU, UC, or California Community Colleges system following initial enrollment at Palomar.
 If a student does not maintain continuous enrollment, the evaluation will be based on the requirements in effect at the time of return to Palomar College, or the date the degree is awarded. - 4.
 It is the responsibility of the student to ensure satisfactory completion of the certificate requirements.
 When all requirements are completed or in-progress, students should submit a Petition for Graduation to the Evaluations Office in the Student Services Center, room SSC-40.
-Petitions are available in the Counseling or Transfer Centers, the Evaluations Office, or online.
+Petitions are available online, in Counseling, Transfer Center, or the Evaluations Office.
 Deadlines are strictly adhered to; petitions must be submitted no later than the dates listed below: